Tim Locastro: New York Mets

 On January 9, 2023, Locastro signed a minor league contract with the New York Mets organization with a spring training invitation.
 On March 27, the Mets designated Darin Ruf for assignment, clearing the way for Locastro to make the major league Opening Day roster.
 He played in 11 games for the Mets, going hitless in 7 at-bats while appearing mainly as a pinch runner before he was placed on the injured list with back spasms on April 17.
 He began a rehab assignment with the Single-A St. Lucie Mets on April 30.
 He suffered a thumb injury late in his rehab assignment and was placed on the 60-day injured list on May 19.
 It was later revealed that he would undergo surgery to repair a torn UCL in his right thumb.
 On August 12, he was activated and slotted in the lineup as the starting center fielder in that day's game against the Atlanta Braves.
 In 43 games for the Mets, he batted .232/.338/.393 with 2 home runs, 3 RBI, and 6 stolen bases.
 Following the season on November 2, Locastro was removed from the 40–man roster and sent outright to the Triple–A Syracuse Mets.
 He elected free agency on November 6.

 San Diego Padres

 On February 28, 2024, Locastro signed a minor league contract with the San Diego Padres.
 In 33 games for the Triple-A El Paso Chihuahuas, he slashed .333/.449/.479 with two home runs, 11 RBI, and eight stolen bases.
 On July 24, Locastro was ruled out for the remainder of the season after undergoing surgery to repair the labrum in his shoulder.
 He elected free agency following the season on November 4.

 On February 20, 2025, Locastro re-signed with the Padres on a new minor league contract.
-He elected free agency on November 6.
+He made 104 appearances for El Paso, batting .270/.367/.433 with nine home runs, 52 RBI, and 32 stolen bases.
+Locastro elected free agency following the season on November 6.

+Coaching career

+On January 21, 2026, Locastro was announced as a baserunning and outfield coordinator within the player development department of the San Diego Padres.